Cluster characters II: A multiplication formula: Notations and main result

 Let $k$ be the field of complex numbers.
 The only place where we will need more than the fact that $k$ is an algebraically closed field is proposition~\ref{prop: Dim} in section~\ref{ssection: def constr}.
 See~\cite[section 3.3]{JoyceConstr} for an explanation, illustrated with an example, of the fact that the theory of constructible functions does not extend to fields of positive characteristic.
 Let $\cat$ be a Hom-finite, 2-Calabi--Yau, Krull--Schmidt $k$-category which admits a basic cluster tilting object $T$.
 In order to prove the main theorem, a constructibility hypothesis will be needed.
 This hypothesis is precisely stated in section~\ref{ssection: H} and it will always be explicitly stated when it is assumed.
 Stable categories of Hom-finite Frobenius categories satisfy this constructibility hypothesis, cf. section~\ref{ssection: H stable}, so that the main theorem applies to cluster categories (thanks to the construction in~\cite[Theorem 2.1]{GLSterminal}), to stable module categories over preprojective algebras...
 Moreover, the main theorem applies to the generalized cluster categories of~\cite{Acqw}, cf. section~\ref{ssection: H cqw}.

-We let $B$ denote the endomorphism algebra of $T$ in $\cat$, and we let $F$ denote the covariant functor from $\cat$ to $\modb$ co-represented by $T$.
+We let $B$ denote the endomorphism algebra of $T$ in $\cat$, and we let $F = \cat(T,?)$ denote the covariant functor from $\cat$ to $\modb$ co-represented by $T$.
 We denote the image in $\qb(x_1,\ldots,x_n)$ of an object $M$ in $\cat$ under the cluster character associated with $T$ (see~\cite{Pcc}) by $X^T_M$.
-Recall that it is given by the following formula: Let $Q_T$ be the Gabriel quiver of $B$, and denote by $1,\ldots,n$ its vertices.
+Before recalling the formula for $X^T_M$, we need to introduce some notation.
+Let $Q_T$ be the Gabriel quiver of $B$, and denote by $1,\ldots,n$ its vertices.
 For each vertex $i$, denote by $S_i$ (resp. $P_i$) the corresponding simple (resp. projective) module.
-Then we have
+For any two finite-dimensional $B$-modules $L$ and $N$, define

+As shown in~\cite[Section 3]{Pcc}, the form $\langle \;,\; \rangle_a$ descends to the Grothendieck group $\ko$ (that is, it only depends on the dimension vectors of $L$ and $N$).
+Note that this would not be true for the form $\langle \;,\; \rangle$ in general, since $B$ is quite often of infinite global dimension (see~\cite{KR1}).
+For a $B$-module $L$, the projective variety $\gre L$ is the Grassmannian of submodules of $L$ with dimension vector $e\in\ko$.
+For any object $X\in\cat$, there are triangles

+with $T_\al,\ldots,T_\delta$ in add$\,T$ (see~\cite[Proposition 2.1]{KR1}), which are triangulated analogues of projective presentations and injective copresentations respectively.
+The index and coindex of $X$ (with respect to $T$) are the following classes in $\kop$: